Sieroslawski/weatherwebsite/README.md

 ![Current Weather](https://github.com/Sieroslawski/weatherwebsite/blob/master/weather1.JPG)

 * # Current Weather tab
   * Displays detailed information for the day and provides an overview of the next 12 hours

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b